 This award is given annually to recognize excellence in teaching scholarship and/or professional society educational initiatives, as defined by the criteria below.
-A cash award of $500 is presented to the recipient.
+The recipient of this award will receive a plaque, a cash prize of $500, and a $750 travel allotment to attend the awards ceremony.
 Previous winners are ineligible for this award.

 Nomination packages may consider any or all of the following:

 - Development or authorship of educational or instructional material or a text that enhances the student learning process;

 - Demonstrate effectiveness in course and/or curriculum development;

 - Development of educational facilities;